stephaneVercouillieBMID/slate/source/workingVersion.html.md

  <aside class="success"> Can I use a self signed certificate for my integration?
 In Sandbox, yes but not for production where we need the certificate & its intermediate chain.</aside>
 <aside class="success"> What should I do once I changed my JWKSet URL?
 You must notify Support and create a new certificate accordingly.</aside>
- <aside class="success">Should I warn BMID if the certificate is changed?Yes, we need to be aware on time</aside>

  <aside class="success">
  Once your Sandbox is created, you will receive: